 The Wandboard is a low-cost Cortex-A9 board created by a group of engineers in their free time that work with ARM architecture based solutions on a daily basis.
 The spirit that drove the development was the fact that many of the development boards they see today are fun to play with but there is no flexibility in place to design a product beyond the initial stage.
 With the Wandboard they try to overcome this by choosing a System-on-Module that works with an easy to design few layer baseboard that everyone can design and make with beginning engineering knowledge.
-The wandboard is developped as a non-for-profit board and all engineers connected to the development do so on a volenteer basis.
+The Wandboard is developed as a non-for-profit board and all engineers connected to the development do so on a volunteer basis.

 The Wandboard is available in three different configurations: